 Such networks are considered CINs if they:

-- Establish procedures, protocols and regulations to control and monitor healthcare services in an effort to keep costs down and quality of care up.
+- Establish procedures, protocols and regulations to control and monitor healthcare services in an effort to lower costs and raise the quality of care.

-- Choose their physicians carefully, drawing from candidates who are most likely to pursue set objectives and work for the good of both the patient and the network.
+- Choose their primary care physicians and other network providers carefully, drawing from candidates who are most likely to pursue set objectives and work for the good of both the patient and the network.

-- Use investments of funds and manpower through set protocols to pursue CIN goals and claim the benefits of united care.
+- Use investments of funds and manpower through set protocols to pursue clinical integration goals and claim the benefits of united care.

 Components of a CIN